codesandbox/codesandbox-client/CONTRIBUTING.md

       available on [http://localhost:3000/s/new](http://localhost:3000/s/new)
     - if you want to work on the homepage, start it with `yarn start:home`, it will be available on [http://localhost:8000/](http://localhost:8000/)
-    - on subsequent runs you can also bypass dependencies building and use `yarn start:fast` for app development and `yarn start:home:fast` for homepage
+    - on subsequent runs you can also bypass dependencies building and `yarn start:fast` for app development and `yarn start:home:fast` for homepage